Seneca-BSA/bsa/docs/seh500/lab4.md

 ### Example of Branching Instructions

-Following a compare instruction, branching instructions can be used as follow:
+Following a compare instruction, branching instructions can be used as follows:

 | Instruction | Action |
 |---|---|